nicferrier/npm-dom-cache/READMY-EXTENDING-WEBDEV-WITH-DOMCACHE.md

 This provides extended Form behaviour when an `onsubmit` attribute is added to a `form` object.
 The extensions allow intercepting submission of the Form in the manner of the `submit` form event.

-Note that `onsubmit` as an attribute was removed from the HTML specifications (it is present in 4 but not in 5) so the reintroduction of this attribute to specify JS form handling is deliberate.

 Here is an example: